 The case name: what you're calling this case!
 (For example, "Shoulder injury".)

-The maximum number of appointments for the case.
+The maximum number of appointments and/or invoiceable amount for the case.

 If you want to include cancelled or DNA appointments.

 Notes (any notes that might be relevant to this case).

 If you add the case from the patient details page, you can also add attachments, and relate additional appointments: